benchopt/benchmark_bilevel/README.md

    $ benchopt run benchmark_bilevel
 ```

-Apart from the problem, options can be passed to ``benchopt run``, to restrict the benchmarks to some solvers or datasets, e.g.:
+Apart from the problem, options can be passed to ``benchopt run`` to restrict the benchmarks to some solvers or datasets, e.g.:

 ```bash
 	$ benchopt run benchmark_bilevel -s solver1 -d dataset2 --max-runs 10 --n-repetitions 10
 ````

-You can also use config files to setup the benchmark run:
+You can also use config files to set the benchmark run:

 ```bash
    $ benchopt run benchmark_bilevel --config config/X.yml
 ```

 where ``X.yml`` is a config file.
 See https://benchopt.github.io/index.html#run-a-benchmark for an example of a config file.
 This will possibly launch a huge grid search.
-When available, you can rather use the file ``X_best_params.yml`` in order to launch an experiment with a single set of parameters for each solver.
+When available, you can rather use the file ``X_best_params.yml``to launch an experiment with a single set of parameters for each solver.

 Use ``benchopt run -h`` for more details about these options, or visit https://benchopt.github.io/api.html.